Vakkom Moulavi: Early life and family

 Moulavi was born in 1873 in Vakkom, Chirayinkil Taluk, Thiruvananthapuram in Travancore.
-He was born into the prominent Poonthran family that had originally migrated from Madurai, Tamil Nadu, and whose members have played a significant role in the history of Travancore since 19th century.
+He was born into the prominent Poonthran family that had originally migrated from Colachel, Tamil Nadu and whose members have played a significant role in the history of Travancore since 19th century.
 The Poonthran genealogy starts with a prominent landlord Thoppil Thampi, who came from the south-western part of Travancore and settled in Vettoor, Varkala.
 Vakkom Moulavi's maternal ancestors were from Hyderabad and Anjengo.
 His maternal grandfather Fateh Khan was a high ranking police officer in Travancore.
 Fateh Khan's family was originally from Hyderabad.

 His father, a prominent merchant, engaged a number of scholars from distant places, including an itinerant Arab savant, to teach him every subject he wished to learn.
 Moulavi made such rapid progress, that some of his teachers soon found that their stock of knowledge was exhausted and at least one of them admitted that had learnt from his student more than he could teach him.
 In a short time, Moulavi had learnt many languages including Arabic, Persian, Tamil, Urdu, Sanskrit and English. his ancestral background likewise contributed to his learning and growth in several ways.
 Muhammad Kannu argues that this family heritage helped Vakkom Moulavi to master the Tamil and Urdu languages.

 In early 1900s, Moulavi was married to Haleema, daughter of Aliyar Kunju Poonthran Vilakom and Pathumma Kayalpuram.
 Moulavi - Haleema couple had one son Abdul Salam.
 Haleema died soon after the birth of their first child.
 A year later, Moulavi married Aamina Ummal.
 The couple had ten children, includes Abdul Hai, Abdul Vahab, Abdul Khader Jr. Abdul Haque, Obaidullah, Ameena, Yahiya, Sakeena, Mohammed Eeza and Mohammed Iqbal.
 His sons, Abdul Salam, Abdul Vahab and Mohammed Eeza were writers and scholars of Islamic studies, and Abdul Khader Jr was a writer, literary critic and journalist.
 One of his nephews, Vakkom Majeed, was an Indian freedom fighter and a former member of Travancore-Cochin State Assembly and another nephew, P.Habeeb Mohamed, was the first Muslim judge of the Travancore High Court of Kerala.
 His disciples included K.M Seethi Sahib, the former Speaker of Kerala Legislative Assembly and a social reformer among kerala Muslims.